 I’m a lifelong charcoal barbecue enthusiast - for me, unless you’re cooking over hot briquettes, you might as well just stick the oven on.
 However, even I can see that there are disadvantages to this method; the heat is hard to control, and if you’re only cooking a few burgers and sausages, the fact the coals stay hot for ages after you’ve finished cooking seems wasteful.
-I’ve got hold of one of Weber’s heaviest hitting gas grills, the Genesis EPX-335, to see if it can convert me to propane.
+I’ve got hold of one of Weber’s heaviest-hitting gas grills, the Genesis EPX-335, to see if it can convert me to propane.

 Verdict: The Weber Genesis is a mightily impressive bit of kit – from the substantial build quality and 12-year warranty to the consistent heat it provides across the huge cooking surface.
 It’s also much more convenient than charcoal and easier to keep clean, meaning I use it way more often than my old Kettle grill, so midweek barbecues are a reality.
-I still think charcoal does some things better than gas, but the Genesis is such a satisfying thing to use, these instances are now in the minority.
+I still think a charcoal BBQ does some things better than gas, but the Genesis is such a satisfying thing to use, these instances are now in the minority.

 The quick version

 The Weber Genesis even in three-burner form is a big old barbecue, with a huge cooking area and plenty of power when it comes to delivering searing, consistent heat.
 Building it takes about two hours and you’ll need somewhere to store the huge box it comes in until you're finished, but the solid construction feels built to last.

 It’s super simple to use and a clever grease management system means it’s easy to keep clean too, while in-built smart features allow you to monitor the internal temperature of whatever you’re cooking via your phone.
 It’s flexible enough to cater for just a couple of people or even a dozen thanks to its array of burners and cooking surfaces.